sxxfuture/filfi/README.md

-# Filfi
+# Filfi - free your filecoin assets

-An permissionless liquid market for filecoin
+An permissionless liquid market for filecoin.
+Collateral nodes and get fils.

 ## Background